dancer1325/helm-unittest/DOCUMENT.md

 ## Test Suite

-A test suite is a collection of tests with the same purpose and scope defined in one single file.
-The root structure of a test suite is like below:
+* Collection of tests defined in 1! file / same
+  * purpose and
+  * scope
+* Structure

 ```yaml
 suite: test deploy and service